-The following maps show priority transit and road projects from the Plan Bay Area 2040 investment strategy.
+The following maps show selected priority transit and road projects from the Plan Bay Area 2040 investment strategy.
 These projects reflect a mix of committed and discretionary investments, with local, state and federal investments.
-The maps show key regional transit projects, local transit projects, highway and arterial improvements and pricing projects
+The maps show key regional transit projects, local transit projects, highway and arterial improvements, and pricing projects.

-For more information on these and other Plan Bay Area 2040-funded projects and programs, please see the Plan Bay Area 2040 Project List.
+For more information on these and other Plan Bay Area 2040-funded projects and programs, please see the Project Database.